kylehofer/random_wallpaper/README.md

 Requires opencv and gtkmm

 ## Description
 A simple application for creating random wallpaper collages for use with Ubuntu.
-Uses xrandr to calculate the number, positions and resolutions of screens.
+Tested and ran on Ubuntu 24.10.
-Uses opencv to crop and zoom images to fit screens it will be displayed on, and gtkmm for changing gsettings.
+Uses xrandr to calculate the number, positions and resolutions of screens, opencv to crop and zoom images to fit screens it will be displayed on, and gtkmm for changing gsettings.

 ## Usage
 random_wallpaper /path/to/wallpaper/folder [time]